andydevs/blog/_drafts/experiments-with-css-grid.md

 }
 ```

+![Mobile Grid 1](/assets/images/experiments-with-css-grid/mobile-grid-1.jpg)

+![Mobile Grid 2](/assets/images/experiments-with-css-grid/mobile-grid-2.jpg)

 Yeah, that's it!
 That's all ya gotta do.
 You can arrange these blocks
 anywhere, and the divs will follow!

-A few things to note here. `auto` means scale the row to fit the content.
+A few things to note here.
+The `auto` means scale the row to fit the content.
 We only want the menu to be as big as it needs to be, so `auto` takes care
 of that.

 The other thing is that `1.5fr`.
 I wanted the main post snippet to be about
-50% taller than the second post snippets, so I set that row to take up
+50% taller than the second post snippets, so setting that row to `1.5fr` does
-slightly more space.

-Here's what that looks like

-![Mobile Grid 1](/assets/images/experiments-with-css-grid/mobile-grid-1.jpg)

-![Mobile Grid 2](/assets/images/experiments-with-css-grid/mobile-grid-2.jpg)
+that for me

 ## Adding Fonts

 Calibri Light, that's my go-to font.
 I'm putting the font settings in the
-`layout` div.
-The `layout` is mean to be the root of the "app", so it controls
+`.layout` div.
+In this styling, the `.layout` is meant to be the root of
+the "app", like the base component of a react page, so it controls the
-the layout and the styling, including the fonts.
+layout and the styling, including the fonts.

 ```scss
 $font-family: "Calibri Light", sans-serif !default;